noam-emis/IB-Math-Placement/README.md

 - *math_prediction_model_11_06.pkl*: Pickle file containing the trained model.
 - *X_train_10_6.pkl*: Pickle file containing the training data used for the model.
 - *y_train_10_6.pkl*: Pickle file containing the training data used for the model.

+## Data
+1. Math placement test results for each student.
+Columns labeled as "skill_questionnum_level".
+(For X values of model)
+- 'skill' is the name of the skill assessed (e.g. 'num_ops', 'quad', 'linear', 'alg_exp')
+- 'question_num' is the question number of that skill.
+- 'level' is the difficulty level of the skill.
+2. IB exam results for students at the end of their two years.
+This is to help determine the 'true class' of each student.
+(For Y values of model)